EnergyModelsX/EnergyModelsBase.jl/docs/src/manual/data-functions.md

 constraints_data(m, n::Node, 𝒯, 𝒫, modeltype::EnergyModel, data::Data) = nothing
 ```

-Its application is best explained by the implemented functionality for emissions
+Its application is best explained by the implemented functionality for emissions.

 ## Emissions data